By Joey & Luke

 Vitamin C deficiency, also called scurvy, is a rare disease nowadays but is worth mentioning as most people have heard of it.
 It occurs when a lack of vitamin C is consumed over a prolonged period of time.
 The signs of scurvy can be severe gum bleeding, overgrowth of gum tissue and tooth mobility/loss.

-B vitamins and folic acid are important for our oral health, specifically B12, B6, B3 and B2.
+B vitamins and folic acid are important for our oral health, specifically B12, B6, B3, and B2.
 A deficiency in these may show symptoms on the tongue such as glossiness, redness, burning and soreness.
-The corners of the mouth/lips may be affected with cracks/fissures that do not heal regardless of use of lubrication.
+The corners of the mouth/lips may be affected with cracks/fissures that do not heal regardless of the use of lubrication.
 Ulcers may appear in the mouth and burning of the oral cavity may occur.

 A deficiency in zinc may present with lip scaling and crusting, oral sores and a rash around the mouth.

 A varied diet can help prevent vitamin and mineral deficiencies.
 If you suspect you have a deficiency or notice signs noted above visit your dentist or physician for a check-up.